Around England – start exploring here:

 Dorset – Thomas Hardy Country: Dorset, whose rolling hills became Thomas Hardy’s Wessex for his famous novels ‘The Mayor of Casterbridge’ and ‘Far from the Madding Crowd’, has a wonderful coastline with fabulous beaches which forms the background for the multi award winning Broadchurch TV series.

-The magnificent English Lake District situated in Cumbria in the North West of England was so beloved of the Romantic poets that three of them upped sticks and came to live in the area.
-The so-called Lakeland Poets — Robert Southey, Samuel Taylor Coleridge and, most famous of all, William Wordsworth — found inspiration here and the latter discovered his ‘host of golden daffodils’.
+The magnificent English Lake District is in Cumbria in the North West of England.
+It was so beloved of the Romantic poets that three of them upped sticks and came to live in the area.
+The Lakeland Poets — Robert Southey, Samuel Taylor Coleridge and, most famous of all, William Wordsworth — found inspiration here and the latter discovered his ‘host of golden daffodils’.

 A short drive from the large conurbations of Greater Manchester and Tyneside, the Lake District is a magnet for the modern tourist too.
 It can be very busy at holiday weekends.

 Discover ten major lakes and numerous smaller ones surrounded by high hills and rugged mountains offering all the usual activities.
 Although sparsely populated the area attracts many tourists in season.
 The main town, Keswick on Lake Derwentwater, is an attraction for man.
 Don’t miss the pleasant town of Ambleside at the top of Lake Windermere.